 TCT Women in 3D Printing Innovator Award

-The collaboration with Women in 3D Printing aims to shine a spotlight on the female innovators who are leading the charge in the world of design-to-manufacturing.
-Women in 3D Printing is a global organisation dedicated to promoting, supporting, and inspiring women who are using additive manufacturing (AM) technologies.
+Women in 3D Printing Innovator Award was featuring yet again at this years edition of the TCT Awards.
+They are a global organisation dedicated to promoting, supporting, and inspiring women who are using additive manufacturing (AM) technologies.
 Their mission is to increase the visibility of women in the AM industry and encourage more women to use 3D Printing technologies.

-Women in 3D Printing has an international network of ambassadors which spans more than 30 chapters around the world who used their knowledge of the industry to create the shortlist.
-The shortlist was then opened to a public vote to determine the winner.
+Women in 3D Printing has an international network of ambassadors which spans more than 30 chapters around the world.
+These ambassadors used their knowledge of the industry to create a shortlist of women who stand out as being especially innovative within the 3D printing and additive manufacturing industry.
+These finalists were then put to a public vote to determine the winner and for 2019 Professor Wai Yee Yeong was chosen for the TCT Women in 3D Printing Innovator Award.

 Nora Toure – Founder of Women in 3D Printing